Pink sunrise.

 It was a goal I had committed myself to the instant I sent out a $15 check in February for a permit: to ascend the tallest of all peaks in the lower 48 states in one-day.
 I planned to do it on the Sunday of Labor Day weekend, to give myself plenty of time to drive to and from Whitney.
 In addition, I planned to do it solo.
 This way, I could go at my own pace and have some time to myself.

-I drove my ’00 Z3 through Yosemite to get there, stopping through Stockton to visit a friend for a couple of hours.
+I drove the BMW Z3 through Yosemite to get there, stopping through Stockton to visit a friend for a couple of hours.
 The drive was superb and surprisingly free of traffic.
-The drive up took about 7 hours.
+The drive up took about seven hours.

-But that would not be the focus of the trip; the climb was!
-I arrive in darkness in Lone Pine at about 8:00 p.m.
-I have dinner at P.J.’s, the local 24-hour diner, and have a delicious plate of pasta.
-Afterwards I stay at a hole-in-the-wall of a motel (which nonetheless charged $65 or so) to sleep.
-Initially I was thinking of sleeping in Lina at the base of Mt.
-Whitney 13 miles away, but I decided to “luxuriate” here instead, thinking I’d sleep better here than in Lina’s seat which can’t even recline back more than 120 degrees or so!
+However, that wasn’t the focal point of the trip; the climb was.
+Arriving in darkness in Lone Pine at around 8:00 p.m., I dined at P.J.’s, the local 24-hour diner, enjoying a delicious plate of pasta.
+Later, I lodged at a modest motel (which nonetheless charged around $65) for the night.
+Initially, I had contemplated sleeping in the Bimmer at the base of Mt.
+Whitney, 13 miles away.
+However, I opted to “indulge” in comfort there instead, reasoning that I would sleep better than in the Z3’s seat, which couldn’t recline back more than 120 degrees.

 Time Chart